-- Avery A, Whitehead K & Halliday V (2016) How to facilitate lifestyle change: Applying group education in healthcare.
+- Avery A, Whitehead K & Halliday V (2016) How to Facilitate Lifestyle Change: Applying Group Education in Healthcare.
+John Wiley & Sons.

 - Ayling K, Fairclough L, Tighe P, Todd I, Halliday V, Garibaldi J, Royal S, Hamed A, Buchanan H & Vedhara K (2017) Positive mood on the day of influenza vaccination predicts vaccine effectiveness: A prospective observational cohort study.
 Brain, Behavior, and Immunity.
 View this article in WRRO